flugg/fansasstic-library/readme.md

 $map: divide( $map, 10 );
 ```

-This might seem pointless at first, but if you use maps for storing your variables at different breakpoints it shows extremely useful, especially when you can take use of adding or multiplying maps with maps.
+This might seem pointless at first, but if you use maps for storing your variables at different breakpoints it becomes extremely useful, especially when you can take use of adding or multiplying maps with other maps.
 Yes, you heard me right, you can use a map instead of a number as a multiplier where it does calculations on identical key names.
 Let me demonstrate:

 ```scss
 $spacing: (